stungeye/PagesDemo/README.md

 The long cat is a subtle creature.
 It looks much like a normal cat, but don't be fooled! this cat is slightly longer.

+## Simulacrum Abyss Flower

+A rare magic flower from Pandemonium, the Simulacrum is a omnivorous plant buried deep underground in an organic expandable carapace, and aggressively consumes and absorbs the vitality and intelligence of any living being.
+It produces mimics that imitate its prey’s behavior accurately, no matter how complex, and slowly replaces all life within its growing area of influence.
+When devouring intelligent life forms such as humans, the faces of these victims are embedded onto the shell underground, and tendrils sprout up to the surface to mimic their behaviors.

 # Tasks for Students

 ## Part One: New Creatures